Peter Stone (writer)

-Life and career
+Early life and career

 Early life

-Stone was born in Los Angeles to Jewish parents.
-His mother, Hilda (née Hess), was a film writer, and his father, John Stone (born Saul Strumwasser), was the writer and producer of many silent films, including Tom Mix, Buck Jones, Shirley Temple and Charlie Chan movies.
+Peter Hess Stone was born in Los Angeles to Jewish parents.
+His mother, Hilda (née Hess), was a film writer, and his father, John Stone (born Saul Strumwasser), was a screenwriter and film producer.
 Hilda was a Bavarian Jew from Bamberg, but was born in Mexico (her father dodged the draft in the 1870s) and lived there for five years with her family until all foreign nationals were kicked out during the Mexican Revolution of 1910.
 Stone had an older brother David, who was a World War II veteran, serving in the U.S. Navy.

 When Stone was 15, his parents took him to see Mexican Hayride starring Bobby Clark at the Hazard's Pavilion.
 Stone saw Clark throw his hat onto a hat tree 100 feet away, and, at that moment, knew he wanted to work in theatre.

-He graduated from University High School in Los Angeles, and attended Bard College starting in 1947.
+He graduated from University High School in Los Angeles, Bard College starting in 1947, and earned a master's degree from the Yale School of Drama.
 While at Bard, Stone wrote two plays that were both produced and performed at the school.

 Paris

-After Stone graduated Bard, his mother (still married) eloped to Paris with a Hungarian literary agent (also married) named George Marton.
+After Stone graduated Bard, his mother Hilda (still married) eloped to Paris with a Hungarian literary agent (also married) named George Marton.
 While in Paris, they both settled their divorces and married each other.
 Stone describes this as "a really great opportunity came to me through what should have been emotionally wrenching, but wasn't", stating that his mother hated Hollywood and was finally happy.
 After visiting them in the late 1940s, Stone lived in and around Paris for about thirteen years.

 Stone worked for CBS while overseas, as a radio writer and newsreader.
 He also did television features on subjects like the Arc de Triomphe horse race, the Cannes Film Festival and Princess Grace's wedding.
 "I was getting a sentimental education and letting Hollywood rub off me," he said later.
-Not too long after this, Stone got married.
+Soon after this, Stone married Mary Hanley.

 During this time Stone sold his first script to Studio One in 1956, "A Day Before Battle".